 Tuesday, 21 May 2024

-After two years down under, we were back in the mother country for a visit and keen to get through a few days of jet lag by getting out and about in the countryside, specifically the Peak District which is close to where we were staying for the week.
+After two years down under, we were back in the mother country for a visit and keen to get through a few days of jet lag by getting out and about in the countryside, specifically the Peak District, which is close to where we were staying for the week.
 It is estimated that 20 million people live within an hour's drive of the Peak District, making it one of the most popular national parks in the country.

 In a bid for something fairly easy after a long time travelling across the world, we opted for a short circular along the High Peak Trail to the beautiful Long Dale, a deeply cut limestone valley which is common in the southern parts of the Peak District leading to its alternative name, the White Peak.

 We made a brief stop at the Mapleton Lane car park, which serves the Tissington Trail, a popular 13-mile cycling route linking Ashbourne and Parsley Hay.
 Fees apply unless you hold a national park permit.
-There is a bike hire centre and a small cafe that serves some excellent coffee, perfect for warding off any sneaking jet lag.
+There is a bike hire centre and a small café that serves some excellent coffee, perfect for warding off any sneaking jet lag.

 Leaving a car behind, we then headed to a small car park close to Friden, adjacent to the Friden Brickworks, located part-way along the High Peak Trail.